allyn1982/MammoDES_RSS/readme.md

 ### 3. Phase 2: Create Screener Pools

-The "Smart" scheduling logic requires a pre-generated pool of screeners to draw from for risk-stratification.
+The "Smart" scheduling (i.e., RSS) logic requires a pre-generated pool of screeners to draw from for risk-stratification.

 * **For Baseline Workflow:**
 ```bash